maxgoff/questions_with_flair/README.md

 The final model used a training data set with 11500 training questions, with 4223 OPEN and 7227 CLOSED.
 The test set had 500 questions, 138 OPEN and 362 CLOSED.

+### The final model was too large to upload to github.
+It took about 20 minutes to train on my Centos 7 server with an Nvidia Titan RTX.
+###

 Results from 10 training epochs:

 - F-score (micro) 0.97